eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - What are all the attributes of smart home state?
 - What other components should be added?

+### Data Generation

+- How should pre-generated events be made?

 ## High-Level Runtime Model

 Our smart home dashboard simulator is an event-based application that operates according to the following runtime model: